-- The Lupita has two long braids with flowers in her hair.
+- The Lupita has a braid on the back along with flowers in her hair.

-- Her skirt is hand painted with a couple looking at the moon.
+- Her purple skirt is hand painted with a couple looking at the moon.

 - Lupita or Lupito is a typical name in Mexico, thus the name Lupita/Lupito was given to each figurine.